jjak0b/ansible_farm/docs/objects/vm_definition.md

     name: The VM name domain identifier
     hostname: The VM guest hostname
     connection: The libvirt uri like "qemu:///system" or"qemu:///session"
-    libvirt_pool_dir: path to the directory where to store VM images
+    libvirt_pool_dir: path to the directory where to store VM images (a libvirt pool)
     # auth credentials to auth as user or become_user (root/admin) into this platform
     auth:
       user: "user name"